marklysze/LangChain-RAG-Linux/README.md

 - See the Ollama [models page](https://ollama.ai/library) for the list of models.
 Within each model, use the "Tags" tab to see the different versions available ([example](https://ollama.ai/library/mixtral/tags)).

 Note that [nvtop](https://github.com/Syllo/nvtop) is a useful tool to monitor realtime utilisation of your GPU.
 Helpful to make sure the models fit within GPU memory (and don't go into your RAM and use your CPU as well).

+# Notebooks

+### 01-LangChain-RAG
+Get started with LangChain and Ollama, being able to use various local LLMs and Word Documents as sources for Retrieval Augmented Generation (RAG).
+Have it answer a few questions and see what they give you.

+### 02-LangChain-RAG LangSmith
+To help with being able to see what is happening under the hood, sign up for a LangSmith Access Code and use this notebook to see how it is setup.
+Same functionality as the previous notebook.

+### 03-LangChain-RAG Chunk Rerank
+Get started with breaking up the document yourself into better chunks and then using Cohere's reranking (free non-commercial API key available) to prioritise the chunks for your questions.
+I found the self-chunking and reranking improved the LLM responses significantly.

+### 04-LangChain-RAG Chunk Rerank Max Context
+Continuing on from #03, we now want to maximise the amount of context given to the LLM.
+Previously this was a set number of chunks, now we keep track of the number of tokens per chunk and give the LLM the maximum number of chunks we can fit into a given token limit (which we set).

+We add callbacks (including a hack to workaround a bug) to count tokens and to manually choose the right amount of chunks to give the LLM after retrieval.

+This maximises the amount of context given to the LLM while keeping within a set context length so we don't exceed the LLM's context window.

 # Installation